 - (a) A student who has completed the requirements for the Master of Audiology or would like to pursue advanced studies in this field, may apply to the Dean of Postgraduate Research to be admitted to the PhD programme. - (b) There are no exit qualifications for this degree.

-Schedule to the Regulations for the Degree of Master of Audiology
+Schedule C: Compulsory Courses for the Degree of Master of Audiology